brianglass/anastasis/files/kontakion_49.md

 <span style="font-size:14.0pt;
 mso-bidi-font-size:10.0pt;font-family:&quot;Book Antiqua&quot;;mso-bidi-font-weight:bold">The indignant son spoke these words to his Father,</span><span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;font-family:&quot;Book Antiqua&quot;;
 mso-bidi-font-weight:bold">
-Â‘For so long a time I have been slave to your will And have always served your commandments,</span><span style="font-size:14.0pt;
+‘For so long a time I have been slave to your will
+And have always served your commandments,</span><span style="font-size:14.0pt;
 mso-bidi-font-size:10.0pt;font-family:&quot;Book Antiqua&quot;;mso-bidi-font-weight:bold">
 And not a single commandment of yours have I transgressed at all.</span><span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;font-family:&quot;Book Antiqua&quot;;